-Our course is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.
+Our three year degree is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.

 As an expert in the technical side of architectural design, you will be ready to work in a range of architectural and construction roles.
 This might involve managing building projects, making sure that budgets and deadlines are met, the correct materials are used, and regulations are satisfied.

 Alternatively, you might take up opportunities in manufacturing and processing, management, health, or government institutions.

 Graduation does not need to be the end of your time with us.
 If you would like to continue your studies, we offer a wide range of full-time and part-time postgraduate courses including MSc Construction Management and MSc Town Planning.

 Throughout the course, we will use a range of assessment methods to help measure your progress.
 These reflect the diverse range of skills that a successful architectural technologist needs.
 Besides exams, they include presentations, reports, portfolios and logbooks.